helidon-io/helidon/docs/modules/webclient.md

 ```

 The `metrics` and `tracing` subsections have no explicit settings.

+Telemetry method classification is exact and case-sensitive.
+Recognized
+standard methods use their exact names.
+Other methods, including case variants
+such as `get`, use `_OTHER` for the method attribute.
+Tracing also records the
+received method in `http.request.method_original` and uses `HTTP` as the method
+portion of the span name.

 Alternatively, trigger webclient telemetry collection by modifying your client
 code to add one or more webclient telemetry services to the webclient builder.